VitorHKato/Javascript-OOP/README.md

 'Animal' and implement the 'makeSound' method with appropriate sounds (e.g., 'Bark' and 'Meow').
 Create a function that accepts an 'Animal' object and calls its 'makeSound' method.
 Demonstrate the use of the function with 'Dog' and 'Cat' objects.

+## Method overload, Substitution Principle and Dynamic Binding
+- Create a Calculator class with a sum method that: Accepts two numbers and returns their sum.
+Accepts three numbers and returns their sum.
+Accepts an array of numbers and returns the sum of all elements.
+- Create a base class Shape with a calculateArea method that returns 0.
+Create two subclasses Circle and Rectangle that inherit from Shape and override the calculateArea method to calculate the area of a circle and a rectangle, respectively.
+Demonstrate the creation of Circle and Rectangle objects and the call to the calculateArea method.
+- Create a base class Shape with an area method.
+Create two subclasses Square and Rectangle.
+The Square class should have a side attribute, and the Rectangle class should have width and height attributes.
+The area method in both subclasses should return the correct area according to the shape.
+Demonstrate how an object of type Square or Rectangle can be used wherever a Shape object is expected, without altering the correct behavior of the program.
+- Create a base class Vehicle with a move method that returns a string "The vehicle is moving".
+Create two subclasses Car and Bicycle that override the move method to return "The car is driving" and "The bicycle is pedaling", respectively.
+Additionally, add a new method stop to the Vehicle class that returns "The vehicle has stopped".
+Override the stop method in both Car and Bicycle to return "The car has stopped" and "The bicycle has stopped".
+Create a function that accepts an array of Vehicle objects and calls the move and stop methods of each one, demonstrating the behavior of dynamic binding with the extended behavior.